-This assembly guide features our LED 2-wire rope light but the instructions are good for all of our LED spools.
-The only exceptions are that the 3-wire rope light will have 3 holes instead of two and the LED spools use a special power cord that includes rectification circuitry that our incandescent spools don’t require.
+This assembly guide features our LED 2-wire rope light but the instructions are good for all of our rope light spools that feature compression fittings.
+They will have an -OS in the item number.

 Out of the box, your rope light spool will look like this and come with the number of hardware installation setups noted on the product itself.
 This can change from year to year – both the number and the contents – so look at your product specifications for the items and quantity that will be shipped with your spool.